gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 tldr: "An introduction to signal-plus-noise models and their best linear unbiased estimates."
 ---

+# Introduction

+Throughout this post, we denote random variables in capital letters $X$ and an in lower-case $x$ a sample of the random variable.

 # Signal plus noise models
 The story of the Kalman filter begins with signal plus noise models.
 A signal plus noise model assumes that a sequence of observations